gagliardetto/solana-accountsdb-plugin-kafka/README.md

 - `publish_all_accounts`: Publish all accounts on startup.
 Omit to disable.
 - `program_ignores`: Solana program IDs for which to ignore updates for owned accounts.
 - `program_allowlist`: Solana program IDs for which to publish updates for owned accounts.
-- `program_allowlist_http`: HTTP URL to fetch the program allowlist from.
+- `program_allowlist_url`: HTTP URL to fetch the program allowlist from.
 The file must be json, and with the following schema:
   ```json
   {
     "program_allowlist": [